 Tool #3: Tracing Paper

-While you will eventually develop your own unique illustration style, tracing paper can be extremely helpful when you are first developing your drawing skills.
+While you will eventually develop your own unique book illustration style, tracing paper can be extremely helpful when you are first developing your drawing skills.

 Tracing paper is a special type of paper that is very thin and nearly see-through.
 Place it on top of reference material, such as photos or other illustrations, and you can trace directly on it.
 This practice can help you get a better understanding of shape and form, and break down complex images into digestible pieces.